nova-framework/mini-nova/README.md

 # Mini-Nova

-Mini-Nova is a smaller version of Nova.
+Mini-Nova is a smaller version of Nova and twice the speed.
 Perfect for simple sites and API's.

 ## Not included with Mini-Nova
 * Asset Routing